 Customizing the appearance of Line chart

 You can customize the appearance of the visual.
-You can change Title, Font size, Style, Colours and Data labels.
+You can change Title, Font size, Style, Colors and Data labels.

 In this visual, I chose background colour as blue and gave 87% transparency which reduces the intensity of the colour.